igo3r/MIT4.0/README.md

 ### Add Functionality to C2

-To be able to fulfil a task C2 requires a functionality, as C2 should simulate a temperature sensor to measure the physical environment.
+To be able to fulfill a task C2 requires a functionality, as C2 should simulate a temperature sensor to measure the physical environment.
 Therefore following classes are required:

 ![Overview classes producer](/images/producerclasses.PNG)